COSC3020/fibonacci-invariants-JingtianWang-28/README.md

 /////
 fibArray is initialized to [0, 1], and the invariant is true before the first call

-The invariant fibArray holds all the Fibonacci numbers
+The invariant fibArray stores the Fibonacci element n-1, n-2 when the recursive calls

 After calculating length - 1 + length - 2